-phpBB is a highly customizable and widely used open-source forum software that provides a robust platform for building online communities.
-When combined with NGINX, MariaDB, and PHP, you get a powerful and efficient stack that ensures high performance and scalability for your forum.
-NGINX serves as the web server, MariaDB as the database management system, and PHP as the server-side scripting language, forming a solid foundation for phpBB.
+phpBB is a widely used open-source forum software for creating and managing online communities.
+It handles discussion boards ranging from small hobby communities to high-traffic tech support forums.
+When combined with Nginx, MariaDB, and PHP, you get a performant stack that scales efficiently as your community grows.
+Nginx serves as the web server, MariaDB as the database management system, and PHP-FPM as the server-side scripting language.

 Install LEMP (Nginx, MariaDB, PHP)